-The Brockman Medical Research Foundation has provided support for the pioneering work of Dr. K. Lance Gould and his team at McGovern Medical School at the University of Texas Health Science Center in Houston.
+The Brockman Medical Research Foundation has provided support for two research projects being conducted by Dr. K. Lance Gould and his teams at McGovern Medical School at the University of Texas Health Science Center in Houston.

 Over the past 45 years, Dr. Gould’s research established the foundations for current imaging of coronary artery disease now used worldwide including the concepts of Coronary Flow Reserve, pharmacologic stress imaging of coronary blood flow, the quantitative analysis of the coronary angiogram, cardiac positron emission tomography, fractional flow reserve at coronary angiogram for guiding stents, physiologic severity of coronary disease to guide stents or bypass surgery, and prevention or reversal of coronary atherosclerosis by comprehensive pharmacologic treatment and healthy living.

-Recent research by Dr. Gould and his team provides important insights and partial explanation for the different manifestations of coronary artery disease in women compared to men.
-As in the past, the team’s current research leading the world is expanding these conceptual foundations for future generations of physicians and patients.
+Recent research by Dr. Gould and his team provides important insights and partial explanation for the different manifestations of coronary artery disease in women as compared to men.

 - Funding For: HeartSee software